I’m just gonna say it. I think winter gets a tough rap. So many haters out there trying to escape the snow and crisp, fresh air.

 Painstakingly restored, these art panels depict The Ten Commandments written in the Cree Language and have been saved and displayed for posterity.
 A fascinating history is held within the walls of the Christ Church.
 Henry Budd Sr, the father of the founder of the Devon Mission who built this church, was the first Indigenous person to ever be ordained a minister and there are also ties to the disappearance of Sir John Franklin.

-Other options for dining in The Pas include Good Thymes, a trendy space with a delightful menu ranging from pub grub to elevated entrees; Fat Boy Restaurant, a casual diner with comfort food done right; and The Eagle’s Nest Restaurant in Opaskwayak Cree Nation (located in Aseneskak Casino).
+Options for dining in The Pas include Taavi's Grill for breakfast, Good Thymes, a trendy space with a delightful menu ranging from pub grub to elevated entrees; Fat Boy Restaurant, a casual diner with comfort food done right; and The Eagle’s Nest Restaurant in Opaskwayak Cree Nation (located in Aseneskak Casino).

 Shop till you drop